kyhau/docker-notebook/docker-security.md

 1. You can configure secure computing mode (**Seccomp**) policies to **secure system calls in a container**.
 1. An **AppArmor profile** for Docker is installed with the official .deb packages.

+Docker Engine makes use of AppArmor, Seccomp, Capabilities kernel features for security purposes.

+1. **AppArmor** allows to restrict programs capabilities with per-program profiles.
+1. **Seccomp** used for filtering syscalls issued by a program.
+1. **Capabilties** for performing permission checks.

 ## docker run --privileged